What do I do if I have a concern or a complaint concerning my child?

 How do you manage the behaviour of the older and younger children at school?

-We have a school wide postive behaviour management system that is based on the following guidelines.
+We have a school wide postive behaviour management system that is based on a Traffic light system.

 How does the school report in relation to National Standards?